ddylanlay/Blockchain-based-Digital-Education-Certificates/app/backend/API_DOCUMENTATION.md

 ---

-## Assets Endpoints
+## Assets Endpoints (Wallet Authentication Server - Port 3000)

-All asset endpoints are prefixed with `/api/assets`.
+All asset endpoints are prefixed with `/api/assets` and use wallet-based authentication.

 ### GET /api/assets
 Get all credential assets from the blockchain.